Redundancy due to shortage of work

-If an employee who has been made redundant claims their preferential right to re-employment and the other conditions are met, (see above), the institution must take this into account when making decisions on positions covered by the employee’s claim.
+If an employee who has been made redundant claims their preferential right to re-employment and the other conditions are met, (see above), the higher education institution must take this into account when making decisions on recruitment to any positions covered by the employee’s claim.

 Preferential right to re-employment in the state sector

 The preferential right to re-employment is not defined in the same way in the state sector as in other parts of the labour market.
 In the state sector, the person with a preferential right to re-employment has no absolute precedent over other candidates.
 The right to re-employment constitutes valid grounds that can be taken into account alongside formal qualifications and competence.
 For employers that are not state agencies, the right to re-employment is stronger, in line with the rules that apply in other sectors of the labour market.